Updated: Jan 14

 Pinterest is full of easy ideas for creating donation bags for those in need.
 Pack the bags with snacks, hygiene items, books, etc. Many hotels will give soaps, lotions, and shampoos.
 Local stores are often happy to contribute as well.

 We believe all children deserve access to high quality books.
 Unfortunately, all children don't have access to books.
 You could be the person that motivates others to get books to kids in need.
 Put a call out for books in your community and you're sure to find lots of people ready to participate.
 They just need a leader - YOU!

 4. CREATE MUSIC OR SING FOR NURSING HOME RESIDENTS

 Do you have a musical spirit?
 Music can be very uplifting.
 Compose a song or do a cover of a song that already exists, if possible, perform in person, if not, make a cd or digital copy and share your talents to brighten someone's day.

 We live in an excitingly diverse world.
 Learning about people from various backgrounds and cultures helps us understand one another and is an easy way to build empathy and understanding for one another.
-Books are one of our favorite ways to learn about other people and cultures.
+Books are one of our favorite ways to learn about people and cultures different from our own.
 Joining clubs, trying new restaurants, or just talking to others are all good choices too.

 Shelters are safe haven for many animals who would otherwise be homeless and starving.
 These shelters are often run with very little funds and through the kindness of volunteers.
 They're often in need of donations.
 Helping out builds character.